Furnace operator showing the mound of earth where a brass statue will appear through lost-wax casting

-Indian Art termed as ‘tribal’ covers different types of object made by or for members of various communities classed as tribal (Scheduled Tribes, known today as âdivâsî: the ‘first occupiers’) by the Indian Constitution.
-This definition, formulated by ethnologist Verrier Elwin in 1951, remains the fairest but also exposes the grey areas of the notion.
+Indian Art termed as ‘tribal’ covers different types of objects made by or for members of various communities classed as tribal (Scheduled Tribes, known today as âdivâsî: the ‘first occupiers’) by the Indian Constitution.
+This definition, formulated by the ethnologist, Verrier Elwin, in 1951, remains the fairest but also exposes the grey areas of the notion.
 In the land of castes, the category of tribe is still difficult and politically sensitive to define.
 As for ‘tribal art’ objects, some are indeed made by the âdivâsî, such as the Warlis and Saoras paintings.
 Others, like the bronzes named ‘Gonds’ from Bastar are indeed financed by the Gonds but are in fact made by specialist craftwork castes.
 They are only ‘Gond’ objects in that it is the Gond community that oversees their production and uses them.
 The project’s aim is to specify the origin and function of the objects presented as ‘tribal’.
 This is done in two parts: the first part retraces the history of our perception of these objects starting with the first work ever dedicated to them (V. Elwin’s, The Tribal Art of Middle India.
 A personal record, Oxford University Press, Bombay 1951) up to modern day.

 The second part addresses the current forms of this art and the journey the objects make from the villages where they are made (and still used in rituals) to the towns where they are resold and exhibited.
 This second part concentrates on the bronzes of Orissa, a vast collection of which can be found at the musée du quai Branly.

-CAREER AND WORKS
+CAREER AND PUBLICATIONS